 \Note: Since the 1970 Master Plan, 258 acres adjacent to Belton Lake is now owned and operated by Fort Hood for the Belton Lake Outdoor Recreation Area (BLORA), which is fee-based and open to the public.
-Additionally, there are 30 acres now owned by the Water District with conservation pool adjacency.
+Additionally, there are 30 acres now owned by the Clearwater Underground Water Conservation District.